tytydraco/yessleep/out/It_All_Started_With_That_Closet.md

 It saddens me to think about it.

 There was a day, or rather a night that changed everything for me.
-I don't know why it happened or whatever the fuck it was!
+I don't know why it happened or whatever the fuck it was.
 I just remember it, and no one believed me...

 I mean of fucking course, right?
 Shit like that just isn't real.
 And if it is, well fuck me for not wanting to believe it Thomas, right!?!